 It is encouraged for you to reach out to other graduate students in our Department.
-We are diverse group of people with a broad range of experiences and interests, and we are always thrilled to meet new colleagues.
+We are a diverse group of people with a broad range of experiences and interests, and we are always thrilled to meet new colleagues.

-2021-2022 BOGS Officers
+2022-2023 BOGS Officers

-President: Luke McCartin (ljm419@lehigh.edu)
+President: Kayli Silimperi (kas618@lehigh.edu)

-Vice President: Kayli Silimperi (kas618@lehigh.edu)
+Vice President: Luke McCartin (ljm419@lehigh.edu)